Lorraine O'Donnell, PhD

 Quebec English-Speaking Communities Research Network (QUESCREN)

-Lorraine O’Donnell has a Ph.D. in History (McGill University), a Master's in History (York University), and a Graduate Diploma in Community Economic Development (Concordia University).
-She has over three decades of experience as a professional researcher, instructor, project coordinator and consultant.
-Since 2008, Lorraine has been the Coordinator-Researcher of the Quebec English-Speaking Community Research Network (QUESCREN).
+Lorraine O’Donnell has a Ph.D. in History (McGill), a Master's in History (York), and a Graduate Diploma in Community Economic Development (Concordia).
+She is Research Associate at the Quebec English-Speaking Communities Research Network (QUESCREN), where since 2008 she has led day-to-day operations.
+Before that, she worked as archivist, researcher, teacher, and public historian.
 In 2015, she became an Affiliate Assistant Professor with Concordia University’s School of Community and Public Affairs.

 O'DONNELL, Lorraine, Brian Lewis, and Patrick Donovan, co-editors (2021; forthcoming).
 The Charter: Bill 101 and Quebec’s English-speaking communities / La Charte.
 La loi 101 et les québécois d’expression anglaise.
 Quebec City: Presses de l’Université Laval.